 This course provides a comprehensive study of the anatomy and physiology of the human body.
-Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, nervous systems, special senses, and endocrine system.
+Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems and special senses.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.